Building a new bridge while keeping traffic moving

 The fact is the Commission plans to carry out bridge construction while allowing traffic to move across the river at all times.
 This can be achieved by designing the project in a manner that will allow for construction to take place in two major phases.

 The first phase will involve construction of a new four-lane-wide span immediately upstream of the current aging bridge.
 The old bridge will remain in service during this phase.
-Single-lane travel restrictions in either direction would be limited strictly to off-peak travel times.
+Single-lane travel restrictions in either direction onh I-95 are to be limited strictly to off-peak travel times.
 Once the first span of the new bridge is constructed, it will go into service carrying all of the old bridge's traffic (both directions).
 This will clear the way for the project's second phase involving demolition of the old bridge and construction of the new bridge's second span.
 When the second span gets built, it will go into service carrying only northbound traffic lanes.
 The first span will then be converted to southbound traffic only.

 Please scroll down through the following sequence of conceptual renderings to see how traffic can keep moving through the bridge corridor while a twin-span bridge gets built.
 This is just one methodology.
 Other approaches ultimately could be employed by the contractori providing they meet the approval of applicable permit-issuing agencies.

 Existing Scudder Falls Bridge

-Install first temporary causeway
+Install a temporary causeway

 Construct two land piers and three river piers to support first half of Scudder Falls Replacement Bridge’s upstream span